Educators

 Individuals with FASD will experience some degree of challenges in their daily living, and need support with motor skills, physical health, learning, memory, attention, communication, emotional regulation, and social skills to reach their full potential.

-Each individual with FASD is unique and has areas of both strengths and challenges.
+Every person with FASD is unique and has areas of both strengths and challenges.

 The importance of early identification and interventions for those with FASD cannot be overstated and this is why at FASD-CAN we are committed to helping educators become FASD-informed.

-FASD-CAN SUPPORT INITIATIVES FOR EDUCATORS
+FASD-CAN SUPPORT FOR EDUCATORS

-• The FASD Learning Support Resource is a downloadable, interactive, NZ-specific digital tool which is a collection of the best resources available for learning support staff and kaiako.
+• The FASD-CAN Learning Support Resource is a downloadable, interactive, NZ-specific digital tool which is a collection of the best resources available for learning support staff and kaiako.
 Please go to the ‘Download: FASD Learning Support Tool’ tab below.